getcarina/getcarina.com/_tutorials/2016-12-22-run-a-custom-image-on-kubernetes.md

 1. Create a file named `hello-world.yaml` and populate it with the following contents, replacing `<clusterIP>` with the IP address of the cluster.

-    **Note**: Since the tag of the image is `latest`, the container's `imagePullPolicy` is set to `IfNotPresent` to prevent Kubernetes from pulling the image from a registry.
+    **Note**: Because the tag of the image is `latest`, the container's `imagePullPolicy` is set to `IfNotPresent` to stop Kubernetes from pulling the image from the registry.

     ```yaml
-    apiVersion: v1
+    apiVersion: extensions/v1beta1
     kind: Deployment
     metadata:
       name: hello-world